 4. Next add in sifted flour and baking powder, fold gently with hand whisk till combined.
 Set aside.

 5. Whisk egg whites till large bubbles, add cream of tartar.
 Continue beating and add sugar progressively.
 Beat till firm peak.

 6. Mix 1/3 meringue into egg yolk mixture to loosen.

 7. Pour the mixture back into the remaining meringue and fold gently with spatula till no white streaks can be seen.
+Pour into a loose bottom ungreased and unlined cake tin.
 Bang sharply against counter to release big bubbles.
 Run a satay stick on the surface to release more bubbles.